Corolla Things To Do

 - (252) 453-8002

-Housed within a historic home in Corolla Village, the free museum shares the wonderful history and legacy of the Colonial Spanish Mustangs.
+Housed within a historic home in Corolla Village, the free Corolla Wild Horse Fund museum shares the wonderful history and legacy of the Colonial Spanish Mustangs.
 Descendants of Spanish Mustangs brought to our island nearly 500 years ago, they are a hardy and majestic breed that is teetering on the brink of extinction.
-At the museum the whole family can learn more with interactive, hands-on activities, photography and historical information.
+At the museum the whole family can learn more from our knowledgeable staff, photography and historical information.
+Donations are accepted and encouraged.

 Here are some special events for the summer:

 Paint your own wild Colonial Spanish Mustang!
 The Corolla Wild Horse Fund sponsors horse painting for kids every Tuesday and Thursday, from Memorial Day through Labor Day.
 Hours are 10 a.m. to 1 p.m.
 Paint, brushes and smocks are provided, and kids of all ages can join in the fun.
-Artists can choose from large wooden horses attached to posts that stay up all week for passersby to admire or smaller wooden horse cut-outs to go and paint later.
-A $7 donation is accepted for large horses and a $5 donation for the ornament-sized cutouts.
-Artists who can’t stay to paint or who arrived too late can purchase kits to take home.
+Artists can choose from large wooden horses attached to posts that stay up all week for visitors to admire or smaller wooden horse cut-outs to go and paint later.
 All proceeds benefit the wild horses.

-On Fridays, weather permitting, a gentled Colonial Spanish Mustang is ready to offer rides at the Wild Horse Museum from 10:30 a.m. to 1:30 p.m.
-Corolla Wild Horse Fund staff and trained volunteers provide interesting information about the history of wild horses and how visitors to the Outer Banks can help save this dying breed.
+On Fridays, weather permitting, a gentled Colonial Spanish Mustang is ready to meet and greet your family at the Wild Horse Museum from 10:30 a.m. to 1:30 p.m.
+Corolla Wild Horse Fund staff and trained volunteers provide fascinating information about the history of wild horses and how YOU can help save this heritage breed.
 Petting is encouraged!

 On Wednesdays, at their second location at Scarborough Faire Shopping Village in Duck, ride a gentled Colonial Spanish Mustang around the ring while raising awareness and funds to help this critically endangered breed.
 Rides are offered from 2 to 5 p.m. in conjunction with other Faire Days festivities including live music and kids crafts.

-While a lot of the fun programming happens during the summer, this place is an interesting spot to visit all year.
+While a lot of the fun programming happens during the summer, the Corolla Wild Horse Fund is open all year, so please stop by to visit and become a member.

 - 1210 Ocean Trail